"Big Little Lies" Episode 3 Recap: It's The End Of The World As They Know It

 Advertisement

-Yes, the second-grade class is taking on global warming and it’s not going well — especially for Amabella (Ivy George), who is well aware that her mom’s searing rage could melt ice caps, but had no idea that actual icebergs are disappearing.
+Yes, the year 2 class is taking about global warming and it’s not going well — especially for Amabella (Ivy George), who is well aware that her mom’s searing rage could melt ice caps, but had no idea that actual icebergs are disappearing.

 In tonight’s episode, new families are forcibly formed when Mary Louise hijacks Jane’s (Shailene Woodley) afternoon to meet Ziggy, while others are torn apart, as Ed (Adam Scott) doubles down on icing out Madeline Martha Mackenzie (Reese Witherspoon) after learning about all her big...little...lies.